shamikatamazon/mcp-samples/strands/aws_location_services_demo/README.md

 # TravelGuide AI Web Application

-This web application provides a browser-based interface for interacting with the TravelGuide AI assistant, which uses AWS Location Services through MCP (Modular Capability Provider).
+This web application provides a browser-based interface for interacting with the TravelGuide AI assistant, which uses AWS Location Services through MCP.

 ## Features